sysdiglabs/circleci-orb/README.md

 One of the unique benefits of Sysdig Secure Inline Scanning is that only the results will be sent to the Sysdig Secure backend, where you can review them and have a full tracking of vulnerabilities and configuration checks.
 Sysdig’s backend is available as SaaS or air-gapped in your own environment.
-With this approach, you won’t lose control over your images as they don’t need to be sent to the backend or exposed to any staging repository.
+With this approach, you won’t lose control over your images as they don’t need to be sent outside their environment or exposed to any staging repository.

 ## How to use the Sysdig Orb